 A mortgage is a loan of capital from a Lender used to buy your home.
 Like most loans, the lender expects to receive interest on the amount lent and eventually the original capital has to be repaid.
 The reason it is called a mortgage is that your property is assigned - by means of a mortgage deed - as security for the loan.
-If for any reason you default on the payments, then the lender is legally entitled to force the sale of your your property to recover the amount owing.
+If for any reason you default on the payments, then the lender is legally entitled to force the sale of your property to recover the amount owing.
+If you need specialist advice, get in touch with our conveyancing lawyers today on 01224 456 789, or by completing our online form.

 What type of mortgages are there?